History of the Netherlands: Flourishing of art, culture and science

 The late 19th century saw a cultural revival.
 The Hague School brought a revival of realist painting, 1860–1890.
 The world-famous Dutch painter was Vincent van Gogh, but he spent most of his career in France.
 Literature, music, architecture and science also flourished.
 A representative leader of science was Johannes Diderik van der Waals (1837–1923), a working class youth who taught himself physics, earned a PhD at the nation's leading school Leiden University, and in 1910 won the Nobel Prize for his discoveries in thermodynamics.
 Hendrik Lorentz (1853–1928) and his student Pieter Zeeman (1865–1943) shared the 1902 Nobel Prize in physics.
 Other notable scientists included biologist Hugo de Vries (1848–1935), who rediscovered Mendelian genetics.

-1900 to 1940
+1900 to present

-In 1890, William III died after a long reign and was succeeded by his young daughter, Queen Wilhelmina (1880–1962).
-She would rule the Netherlands for 58 years.
-On her accession to the throne, the personal union between the Netherlands and Luxembourg ended because Luxembourg law excluded women from rule.
-Her remote cousin Adolphe became the Grand Duke of Luxembourg.